What Is Common Difference In Arithmetic Sequence

 1. Verify it's an Arithmetic Sequence: Before you calculate anything, make sure the sequence is actually arithmetic.
 Look for a consistent pattern between consecutive terms.
 If the difference fluctuates wildly, it's likely not an arithmetic sequence.

 2. Choose Two Consecutive Terms: Pick any two terms that are right next to each other in the sequence.
-For example, a5 and a6, or a12 and a13.
+Here's one way to look at it: a5 and a6, or a12 and a13.

 3. Subtract: Subtract the earlier term from the later term.
 Mathematically: d = a(n+1) - a(n) where n is the position of the first term you chose.